 What Cole wants to know is, are fish, like the pike in the picture, made entirely out of materials that were produced in the water, or made from terrestrial organic matter that washes in from the watershed.
 Dr. Mats Jansson (from Umea Sweden) who took this picture is interested in the same question.
 Unfortunately on that day Mats caught only smaller pike.

-From 2009-2013, Cole was the Reviews Editor for Limnology and Oceanography, one of the journals of the Association for the Sciences of of Limnology and Oceanography.
-Cole was President of the Association for the Sciences of Limnology and Oceanography (ASLO; www.aslo.org) from 2004-2006.
-In 2010 Cole was elected to the American Academy of Arts and Sciences; in 2011 he was elected a Fellow of the American Geophysical Union (AGU; www.agu.org/) and was elected into the National Academy of Science in 2014 Cole has been an ISI Highly Cited Researcher since 2003..
+From 2009-2013, Cole was the Reviews Editor for Limnology and Oceanography, one of the journals of the Association for the Sciences of Limnology and Oceanography (ASLO).
+Cole served as President of ASLO from 2004-2006.
+In 2010 Cole was elected to the American Academy of Arts and Sciences; in 2011 he was elected a Fellow of the American Geophysical Union (AGU; www.agu.org/) and was elected into the National Academy of Science in 2014 Cole has been an ISI Highly Cited Researcher since 2003.
 Cole has been a Fellow of the American Association for the Advancement for Science (AAAS) since 2001.

 In 2003, Cole was awarded the Ecology Institute Prize (ECI) for Excellence in Limnetic Ecology.
 The ECI prize is given in alternating years for Terrestrial Ecology, Marine Ecology, and Limnetic (Freshwater) Ecology.
 A requirement of this prize is to write a book.
 Cole’s book covers the roles that inland waters play in regional to global cycles and includes two chapters on this idea of terrestrial support of aquatic food webs (Cole 2012; Freshwater Ecosystems and the Carbon Cycle).